 3 Don't pet the ponies

 The wild horses of Assateague Island may look cuddly, but they're still wild animals.
-Watch them from a safe distance and don't try to feed them (horse bites aren't nice).
+Watch them from a safe distance and don't try to feed them.

 4 Hand over your small bills

-That isn't a ransom demand, just a tip to prepare you before you stop at roadside produce stands.
-You'll pass a lot of great places for farm-fresh fruits and vegetables, but many small stands don't take credit cards, so bring a few bucks to drop into the honor box.
+Just a tip to prepare you before you stop at any of the many roadside produce stand:. you'll pass a lot of great places for farm-fresh fruits and vegetables, but many small stands don't take credit cards, so bring a few bucks to drop into the honor box.

 5 Bring a mallet